A Guide to Video Production for YouTube Marketing Teams

 - Monitor the audio before and during the shoot

-If you only fix one thing on a production day, fix the sound.
+If you only fix one thing on a shoot day, fix the sound.

 A practical pre-shoot checklist